cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Spectral_Clustering.md

 ![alt text](<Screenshot 2024-10-16 at 14.28.34.png>)

 ### Degreee Matrix
-A **Degree** Matrix is an integral part of graph theory, and is a matrix representation of an undirectional graph;
+A **Degree** Matrix is an integral part of graph theory, and is a matrix based representation of an undirectional graph;

 Specifically, a Degree matrix has the **number of connections** of **each point** in ***succesive order***, on the ==**diagonal**== of the matrix.
 (See Wikipedia screenshot)

 ### Adjacency Matrix
 To start with, we are not required to learn how to compute weights to generate an Adjacency matrix; it's either given to us, or we **assume** that a **connection is 1 and non is 0**.

+If you were to visually imagine how to generate a Laplacian matrix, think of placing an Adjacency matrix, ontop of a Degree Matrix;

+- Such that the **Degree Matrix diagonal is retained**, and the **adjacency values are applied "negatively"**.

+See Wikipedia Page.

+The **mathematical** explanation of it, is:

+$L=D-A$

+Where for **each box** in the Laplacian matrix:

+- $D$: is the Degree Matrix value at the exact same coordinates.
+- $A$: is the Adjacency Matrix value at those same coordinates.